-How to View No-Print Characters and Unicode Code Points
+How to Reveal Non-Printable Characters and Unicode Code Points Fast

 How to View Non-Printable Characters and Unicode Code Points in Any Text

-Wondering what might be lurking behind the text you have copied from the web or a document (white space and newline chars, maybe zero-width invisible character to boot)?
+Copied text, and now you’re wondering what invisible characters might be tagging along?
+Hidden whitespaces, sneaky newlines or maybe even zero-width characters can all be hidden in copied text.
 Curious about how emoji composed of multiple characters are constructed?
-Find out here how to view non-printing characters and Unicode code points for any text.
+Find out here how to view non-printing characters and Unicode code points for any text ⤓.

 First, a Mayan Step Count